Particular/docs.particular.net/previews/index.md

 Particular Previews are [production-supported](support-policy.md) components that are a introduced through the Particular Preview Program.
 This program was created to make it easier for Particular Software to advance new capabilities to the Particular Platform while improving user involvement, validating user interest in those capabilities, and increasing the rate at which new capabilities can be adopted.

 Preview components are [licensed separately](https://particular.net/eula/previews) from the rest of the Particular Platform.
-This license permits use of the Preview component in production until we have released the first commercial version.
+This license permits use of the Preview component in production until the first commercial version is released.

 NOTE: Some components cannot be used independently of the NServiceBus and the Particular Platform, which requires a commercial license to use in Production.